-Equipment Resources: If you need equipment (laptop, webcam, microphone) in order to participate in our Zoom meetings, you may borrow them through the Student Technology Equity Program (STEP): https://bit.ly/32eaimn

-Reading Responses: Students will write a total of five reading responses on substantive reading, which is indicated by an "\" in the schedule.
+Reading Responses: Students will write a total of three reading responses on substantive reading, which is indicated by an "" in the schedule.
 Responses should be analytical -not simply statements of opinion.
+Each must be about 550 words in length (two pages of double-spaced text, formatted correctly).
+You may not receive full credit if your paper is 50 words or more under the 550 word requirement.
+This word requirement does not apply to the header or works cited.
+Anything over two pages will not be read or graded, even if it meets the parameters for word requirement (header and works cited do not count towards page length; works cited may be on page 3).

-Each must be about 500 words in length (two pages of double-spaced text).
-Responses must be submitted to bCourses by the beginning of class.
+Responses must be submitted to bCourses by the deadline: 24 hours before class officially starts that week (so Tuesdays at 2pm).
 Since one of the purposes of these responses is to promote quality discussions on the material, they must be submitted on time.
-You may not submit a response for a week's reading retroactively (no late responses will be accepted).
-Only one reading response per week is allowed.
-See assignment on bCourses for detailed instructions.
+You may not submit a response for a week's reading retroactively.
+No late responses will be accepted, even if you try to turn it in one minute after the assignment closes on bCourses (please do not email me a

+Reading Response that you couldn't upload to bCourses because the assignment has closed).
+Only one reading response per qualifying week is allowed.
+Once you submit a Reasding Response and it has been graded it will be counted as one of your five, even if you do not like the grade you recieved or have some other reason for not wanting it counted.
+See the instructions for this assignment on bCourses/files for more information.

-Peer-Review Editing: For each essay, you will choose a partner with whom you will exchange drafts and review one another's work, for the first draft of each eassay.
-You will choose a different partner for each essay.
-Do not forget to put your name on your partner's paper so you can get credit for your work!
+Peer-Review Editing: For each essay, you and a partner (TBD) will exchange drafts and review one another's work, for the first draft of each essay.

-Reading: You are responsible for all assigned reading and assignments.
-You are expected to have completed each week's reading as preparation for class attendance and participation.
+Reading: You are expected to have completed each week's reading as preparation for class attendance and participation.
 Always read analytically and take notes as you go.
-Come to class with questions and observations about what you found interesting, significant, puzzling, etc. This will help you develop ideas for your essays.
-If you do not read carefully and keep up, you will probably feel frustrated or disappointed with the course.
+Come to class with questions and observations about what you found interesting, significant, puzzling, etc. If you do not read carefully and keep up, you might feel frustrated or disappointed with the course.
+When page numbers are listed next to a reading, you are only responsible for those pages.

 Essays: This course requires a minimum of 32 pages of writing, which is the university requirement for the second part of the Reading and Composition sequence.
-Three essay assignments, combined with the reading responses, meet this requirement in length and difficulty.
-The first two focus on course material, while the third necessitates library research and outside texts.

-For each essay, you will turn in a first draft, receive feedback on it, and then submit a revised second draft.
-Your grades depend on: the quality of your writing and analysis; how well you integrate feedback; how you apply the course's writing techniques and material.
-You must submit every draft of every assignment in order to pass the course.
+Three essay assignments, combined with the reading responses, meet this requirement.
+The first two focus on course readings, while the third necessitates library research and outside scholarly sources.
+For each essay, your grade will depend on the quality of your writing/analysis, how well you fulfill the requirements of the assignment, and how well you apply the course material.
+You must submit every assignment in order to pass the course.

-Late Policy: timely submission of your work is so important to the structure of this course that late work may not be accepted.
-If accepted, it will be penalized 2/3 of a letter grade for every day it is late (e.g. A>B+).
-This applies to both drafts of each essay (Reading Responses may not be submitted past the dealine.
-If you have trouble uploading any assignment to bCourses, you must email it to me by the deadline: j\kaiser@berkeley.edu
+Late Policy: Late essays will be penalized 1/3 of a letter grade for every day late (e.g. A>A-).
+Reading Responses may not be submitted past the deadline; no exceptions.
+If you have trouble uploading any assignment to bCourses, you must email it to me by the deadline: j_kaiser@berkeley.edu